rcalix1/MachineLearningFoundations/NeuralNets/README.md

 In 1969, a famous book entitled Perceptrons by Marvin Minsky and Seymour Papert showed that it was impossible for these classes of network to learn an XOR function.
 It is often believed (incorrectly) that they also conjectured that a similar result would hold for a multi-layer perceptron network.
 However, this is not true, as both Minsky and Papert already knew that multi-layer perceptrons were capable of producing an XOR function.

 Nevertheless, the often-miscited Minsky/Papert text caused a significant decline in interest and funding of neural network research.
-It took ten more years until neural network research experienced a resurgence in the 1980s.[
+It took ten more years until neural network research experienced a resurgence in the 1980s. (from wikipedia)

 ## Consider the perceptron as illustrated in the figure above.